saurabh22suman/soloengine.in/CICD.md

 - SSH and command line tools
 - Web hosting control panel upload function

+When deploying, ensure your server:
+- Has PHP 7.0+ with SQLite support enabled
+- Provides write permissions for the data directory
+- Has wkhtmltopdf installed (if using PDF export functionality)

+## Post-Deployment Steps

+After deploying the artifact, you should:

+1. Access init_db.php through your browser to initialize the database
+2. Log in to admin.php with default credentials (admin/admin123)
+3. Change the default admin password immediately
+4. Consider restricting access to sensitive files via .htaccess

 ## Extending the Pipeline

 If you want to add automated deployment in the future, you can extend the workflow by: